 Main content

-Home - Undergraduate - Academics - Honors at Roberts - Academic Research & Leadership Honors Program
+Home - Undergraduate - Academics - Honors at Roberts - Leadership Honors Program

 Every field needs a leader.
 Every leader needs to be a problem solver.

-In the Academic Research & Leadership Honors Program at Roberts Wesleyan College, you will learn to become a leader who can make decisions and solve problems based on available evidence.
+In the Leadership Honors Program at Roberts Wesleyan University, you will learn to become a leader who can make decisions and solve problems based on available evidence.

 You will develop the critical thinking, research, and leadership skills needed for your chosen field.
 Mentorships with a Rochester community professional in your area of interest and a Roberts’ faculty member will offer you the insights you need to develop into the leader you were made to be.
-You will then demonstrate your new abilities through an independent research project.
+In the second year of the program, you will select a research project, mentoring experience, or experiential learning track.
+You will then demonstrate their new abilities through a community presentation.

 Mentorships